commschamp/comms_protocols_cpp_src/text/intro/code_generation.md

 The generalisation is hard.
 Especially when the main focus of the tools' developers is on supporting as many target programming languages as possible, rather than allowing multiple configuration variants of a single specific language.
-Currently there is no universal "fit all needs" code generation solution that can handle all the existing and being used binary communication protocols.
+Currently there is no universal **fit all needs** code generation solution that can handle all the existing and being used binary communication protocols.
-As the result many embedded C++ developers still have to manually implement the required binary communication protocol rather than relying on the existing tools for code generation.
+As the result many embedded C++ developers still have to manually implement them rather than relying on the existing tools for code generation.

 There is still a way to help them in such endeavour by developing a C++ library which will provide highly configurable classes, usage